 The Sōsuishi-ryū Jūjutsu Kai is the only organisation authorised by the Shitama family to award rank in Sōsuishi-ryū Jūjutsu.
 All mokuroku (black belt) grades are awarded by Shitama Sensei.

-In 2016, Thomas Crooks and Peter Williams were appointed as the Directors of the Sōsuishi-ryū Jujutsu Kai Australia (SJJK-AUS).
+In 2016, Thomas Crooks and Peter Williams joined the SJJK and were appointed by Shitama Sensei as the two Australian Sōsuishi-ryū Jūjutsu representatives.
+They became the Directors of the Sōsuishi-ryū Jūjutsu Kai Australia (SJJK-AUS) in 2018.
 We teach under the direct instruction of Shitama Sensei.
 We practice the full Sōsuishi-ryū syllabus, including Kumi-uchi (grappling) and Koshi-no-mawari (iaijutsu).

 The Headquarters of the SJJK Australia maintains up to date records of all legitimate and recognised Sōsuishi-ryū dōjō in this country.
 This includes registers of all endorsed instructors, members, and grades of individuals.

 Sōsuishi-ryū is one of the few remaining koryū bujutsu ryūha, meaning it is a martial art that originated in feudal Japan, before the Meiji Era (1868-1912).
 There are no competitive or sportive aspects in this system.
 To practice this art in its legitimate form is both a rarity and a privilege.
 It is not for everyone and requires ongoing commitment and dedication.
 We welcome all serious inquiries from those wishing to join our practice, or inquiries about recognised dōjō in Australia.
 We request that you please contact us to arrange a meeting.
 References may be required.